Dikshant-Thakur/exp_assignment/README.md

 ## Important Notes

-- When you run and stop any Python script (e.g., using `ctrl + c`), the node will stop, but the action will continue running.
+- When you run and stop any Python script (e.g., using `ctrl + c`), the node stops, but the action continues.
+For example:
-  - For example, if you kill the `aruco_node` (which controls the robot), the robot will keep rotating in the simulation.
+  - If you kill the `aruco_node` (which controls the robot), the robot will keep rotating in the simulation.
+To stop this, run the following command in a separate terminal:
+    ```bash
+    ros2 topic pub /cmd_vel geometry_msgs/Twist "{angular: {z: 0.0}}"
+    ```
-  - Similarly, if you stop the camera node, the camera will continue running even after the node is killed.
+  - Similarly, if you stop the camera node, the camera will continue moving.
+To stop the camera, run the following command in a separate terminal:
+    ```bash
+    ros2 topic pub /camera_joint_controller/commands std_msgs/Float64MultiArray "{data: [0.0]}"
+    ```